Learn the steps in this tutorial to install Graphical User Interface (GUI) XFCE Desktop on Alpine Linux using the command terminal.

 Here we are using Alpine 3.14, however, you can follow the given command in older or latest versions.

-Run Alpine Update command
+Run the Alpine Update command

 Go to your Alpine Linux terminal and run the system update command that will refresh the repositories cache.
+However, make sure to log in as the root user.

 By default, the Alpine Linux installation will be running using the root user.
-Hence, create a standard one to login graphical user interface, later.
+Hence, create a standard one-to-login graphical user interface, later.

 Note: Replace “username” with the one you want to use.

-Install graphical environment basic Xorg package
+Install the graphical environment basic Xorg package

 Before installing any Window manager, let’s first install the Xorg, an X Window System display server that provides an interface between hardware and the graphical software, we want to use on Linux.
 It is an open-source implementation.
 Simply run: